Flying wedge: Greeks and Romans

-The wedge (έμβολον, embolon in Greek; cuneus in Latin, colloquially also caput porcinum, "boar's head"), was used by both infantry and cavalry.
+The wedge (ἔμβολον, embolon in Greek; cuneus in Latin, colloquially also caput porcinum, "boar's head"), was used by both infantry and cavalry.
 The men deployed in a triangular or trapezoid formation with the tip leading the way.
 According to Arrian and Asclepiodotus, the wedge was first used by the Scythians, and then the Thracians.
 Philip II of Macedon adopted it from them as the main formation of his Companion cavalry and Alexander the Great faced Persian cavalry arrayed thus, as Arrian attests.
 The advantage of the wedge was that it offered a narrow point for piercing enemy formations and concentrated the leaders at the front.
 It was easier to turn than a square formation because everyone followed the leader at the apex, "like a flight of cranes".

 As an infantry formation it is attested by Frontinus to have been used by the Romans in Pydna against the Macedonian line of Perseus.
 It was also used to great effect by the Roman legions, with the wedge proving effective in campaigns in Britain, such as during Boudicca's Revolt, where a greatly outnumbered Roman army used it to defeat the Iceni.